jakob-bren/python-proj-3/README.md

 ## Technical Features

+* Display data in a cute ASCII tabulated format - data from the spreadsheet regarding CPUs, GPUs, RAM and HDDs is displayed in a neat table.

 * Input listener - the app keeps track of whether and how many times you have selected a particular part, and runs a results screen once all four options have been selected.

+* Input validation - All the various input fields are checked for invalid inputs and the result of the input will not be passed if it does not match the field type or the requirements of the input box.

 * Subtotal checker - the app has a function for checking what parts have been selected, and the current subtotal price.

 * Quantity validation - if a part is out of stock, the user cannot add it to their basket.
+When the user selects a part, the quantity of the part is dynamically updated in both the spreadsheet and in the terminal interface.

 * All pertinent data can be updated from the App itself in the admin console - you can update the description, price, or quantity for any given entry.